SparkResearchLabs/GirlsGoIT/Curriculum.md

 * Product life cycle
 * Specifications and how to create them
 * What are the steps of developing the project
-* How to transpose the features into technical specs, and so on.
+* How to transpose the features into technical specs

-The outcome of this session is that:
+The outcome of this session is that participants will:

-1. all the participants will have a clear understanding of their projects from the technical point of view.
+1. Understand what are the required skills for building WEB projects

-2. participants will have a list of things that they will have to complete during the summer camp
+2. Have a clear understanding of their projects from the technical point of view.

-3. participants will understand what are the required skills for WEB projects
+3. Define a list of things that they will have to complete during the summer camp

 ### Product Management